 Once a child is old enough to know right from wrong, the child can be held responsible for intentional injuries he or she causes.
 So, if one child intentionally injures another child, for example, or intentionally throws a rock at a car and causes an accident, the child who commits the intentional act, and the child’s parents, may be held liable.

 Older children are generally held liable for negligent conduct if they did not behave carefully as measured by what other children of the same age would understand is reasonably careful.
 And once children become middle teenagers, they are held to pretty much the same standard as adults.
 When driving a car, a minor is held to exactly the same standards as adults.

 Children don’t normally have much money of their own, but if a minor can be held legally responsible, there are several ways for a person injured by the minor to collect compensation.
 First, the actions of minors are very often covered by insurance.
 If a minor is driving a car, either the minor’s own automobile insurance or the insurance of the car owner (parent or employer) should cover the accident.

-If the accident does not involve a vehicle, a homeowner’s or renter’s insurance policy may cover the conduct of a minor who lives in the home, so the injured person may be able to deal directly with the parent’s insurance company.
+If the accident does not involve a vehicle, a homeowner’s insurance or renter’s insurance policy may cover the conduct of a minor who lives in the home, so the injured person may be able to deal directly with the parent’s insurance company.

-Usually, a minor teenager who is driving a car or motorcycle will be covered by either his or her own insurance or a parent’s insurance policy.
+Usually, a minor who is driving a car or motorcycle will be covered by either his or her own insurance or a parent’s insurance policy.
 If the minor is not named on a parent’s insurance policy, or if the car the minor is driving is owned by a parent, the parent is liable, which means that you can collect from the parent’s insurance company.

 For more tips on injury claims, and everything you’ll need to navigate your case, get the book How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
-And you may want to consider talking with a personal injury attorney to make sure that all your legal bases are covered and your rights are protected.
+And you may want to consider talking with a personal injury attorney to make sure all your legal bases are covered and your rights are protected.